The Circular Built Environment in Canada: A Review of the Current State, Gaps and Opportunities

 November 15, 2023

-Scius has just completed a "first-of-its-kind" comprehensive study that examines the breadth and depth of innovation in the construction sector in the north east of the UK.
+Scius led a "first-of-its-kind" comprehensive study that examines the breadth and depth of innovation in the construction sector in the north east of the UK.
 The year-long project for a consortium of private and public sector partners led by Ryder Architecture examined not only advanced technologies, materials and digital expertise, but also the supporting research and educational infrastructure, which is essential to the growth and success of the sector.

 Scius was hired not only on the strength of our track record with smiliar projects in Canada but also because we could provide an impartial, non-UK perspective.
 The evidence-based report involved detailed consultation with experts from industry, government and education, including interviews with over 50 individuals from these organisations.